Paint Ideas for Walls — 29 Inspiring Ways Designers Use Paint in Modern Homes

 'Here, we used the same color paint on both the trim and ceiling, so the floral wallpaper was the star of the room with the lovely architectural woodwork details clearly taking the backseat,' says Emilie.
 'If we had highlighted the casework in a separate paint color, the room would risk feeling overwhelming or chaotic with each element vying for the front stage.'

-23. Give old floor boards a new lease of life
+27. Give old floorboards a new lease of life

 Painted floorboards are a classic look, and you can create so many looks to suit your style from super simple whitewashed boards to checkerboard flooring or stripes as can be seen here.

 Upcycle tired furniture to breathe new life into old pieces.
-A great weekend project, give a big boost to your interior by repainting chairs, tables and stools.
-Bright yellows, bold blues, vibrant reds, and rich emerald greens are great for invigorating furniture.
+A great weekend project, you can give a big boost to your interior by repainting chairs, tables and stools.
+Bright yellows, bold blues, vibrant reds, and rich emerald greens are our favorite choices for invigorating old furniture.

 Raw limewash paint walls have a beautiful texture and inject a subtle, earthy wash of color to your home.
 They provide a wonderful canvas for brighter colors to shine too, from pastels to bold neons like in this light-filled bathroom by interior designers Holloway Li.